pts/mininasm/demo/flpybird/README.txt

   bytes, because mininasm supports up to `cpu 286'.
 These instructions are `movsb', `je strict near ...', `jge strict near ...', `jle strict near ...'.
+* A mininasm parsing bug of not allowing whitespace in front of a `:' in a label definition was worked around by moving that whitespace.

 __END__